startverywell/change-timezone/README.md

 ## Development

-Run `npm run dev -s`
+1. Run `npm run dev -s` (silent mode)
+2. Open `mock_site/index-dev.html`

 ## Production

 1. Run `npm run build`

 2. Production usage is through a Chrome extension.
 It will run / show on any page that you have configured against `matches` under `content_scripts`in the `dist/manifest.json` file.
-The current `manifest` defaults to all `https://` websites (but won't convert anything unless there are table cells with a `YYYY-MM-DD HH:MM:SS` format.
+The current `manifest` defaults to all `https://` websites (but won't convert anything unless there are <td> table cells with a `YYYY-MM-DD HH:MM:SS` format.
 See here for matching: https://developer.chrome.com/docs/extensions/mv2/match_patterns/

 3. For local testing, the `dist` folder can be added into your extensions in Chrome [chrome://extensions/](chrome://extensions/).
 You will need to turn on `developer mode` before you can add an extension this way, see [Developer Mode](https://developer.chrome.com/docs/extensions/mv3/faq/#:~:text=You%20can%20start%20by%20turning,right%2Dhand%20corner%20is%20checked)